kelexel/n3-node-mysql-singleton/README.md

 ## Notes & disclaimers:
 * This was designed to fit specific needs (mine).
 You will probably need to modify it, so feel free to fork and improve it (but please, make a PR).
 * The wrapper only wraps around pool.query, the rest is just cosmetics around node mysql.
-* I decided to use `debug` as my CLI logging engine, therefore, you can pass `DEBUG=n3-nms` as environment variable to get verbose output of pool activities.
+* I decided to use <del>`debug` as my CLI logging engine, therefore, you can pass `DEBUG=n3-nms` as environment variable to get verbose output of pool activities</del> to use a simple logging facility wrapper, so you can use any logging method you chose.
 * I wish someone could write a few sample tests for this wrapper.
 * As always, use at your own risk.

 ## Changelog:
+* 1.0.8: Added my own logger
 * 1.0.7: Cleaner Class, added .jshintrc
 * 1.0.6: Rewritten as a Class, but not fully tested - yet.